Yves33/WxGPX2/README.md

   - Garmin fit files (\*.fit)
   - csv or tsv files with the columns 'time',lat',lon'
 - If no information is found concerning speed in the file, the speed is calculated according to GPS positions and time.
 Some other information (heading,displacement, etc...) are calculated by the software and everything is stored in a table (to learn more about this table, see plugins section, table and shell).
 - Most tracks have (few) missing points.
-If any, the program will propose to genearte missing data using linar interpolation or cubic spline interpolation if scipy is installed
+If any, the program will propose to generate missing data using linear interpolation or cubic spline interpolation if scipy is installed

 ## Using the map panel